mobak88/recipe-node-app/README.md

 | -------------- | ------------ | ---------------------------------------- |
 | Patch a recipe | PATCH        | http://localhost:8080/recipes/:recipe_id |

 To update a recipe send a PATCH request to the `/recipes/:recipe_id` resource with a with Content-Type JSON as in the example below.
 If you dont provide `ingredient_id` and or `step_id` a new ingredient or step will be created, if you provide it the respective ingredient and or step will get updated.
 It ignores everything you leave out and updates only what you provide.
+New ingreedients must have `ingredient_name` as string and `ingredient_category` as string.
+New steps must have `step_text` as string.

 - recipe_name as string
 - category as string